What’s this? The iPhone 12, you say?

 The iPhone 11 Pro and Pro Max have Apple’s best cameras to date, and Ming-Chi Kuo suggests further enhancements for 2020.

-That's a given, right?
-Unfortunately, he didn't have much to say about what more to expect on that front – except that we'll probably get a time-of-flight camera for improved depth perception and augmented reality skills.
+That’s a given, right?
+He didn’t have much to say about what more to expect on that front – except that we’ll probably get a time-of-flight camera for improved depth perception and augmented reality skills.
+But a new report suggests a big upgrade in the mix.

 We’re eager to see how Apple improves upon greatness here.